replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 =====================

-To help us complete our installation, the Admin Console will guide us a through a few steps, starting with configuring its certificates.
+To help us complete our installation, the Admin Console will guide us a through a few steps, starting with configuring its certificate.
 Since it's not possible to provide a "safe" certificate to the Admin Console out of the box, the process starts with a warning and instructions for the user to validate the self-signed certificate the installer created.